About FIRE

 TRANSPARENCY – Openly, clearly, and accurately sharing all information related to our operations and finances

-Between 1999 and 2009, FIRE reached 15 of Mongolia’s 21 provinces with ten 40-foot sea containers of supplies and aid.
-46 American volunteers went door-to-door, guided by local social workers, seeking out the neediest families.
-76 tons of aid was personally delivered to 65,000 individuals.
-23 volunteer medical professionals provided $720,000 of medical supplies to 348 clinics and 1,200 hours of training to 2,100 Mongolian health care workers.
-80 computers and 6,000 English books were also delivered to one dozen schools.
+From 1999 to 2009, FIRE worked in 15 of Mongolia’s 21 provinces, delivering ten 40-foot sea containers of basic aid, totaling 76 tons, to 65,000 individuals, often on their doorstep, person-to-person, guided by local social workers.
+Sixty-nine American volunteers distributed the basic aid and provided $720,000 of medical supplies to 348 clinics and 1,200 hours of training to 2,100 healthcare workers.
+FIRE also donated 80 computers and 6,000 English books to twelve schools.

-In 2016, FIRE was recognized by the World Health Organization and the European Association for the Study of the Liver as one of five “Innovative Hepatitis Screening Projects” in the world.
-In 2017 FIRE’s screening work was featured in The Economist Intelligence Unit as an example of best practices for HCV screening initiatives and FIRE’s Executive Director was also named one of 18 Hepatitis C Change Makers and one of 6 Hepatitis C Change Maker Honorees by The Economist Intelligence Unit.
+In 2016, FIRE was recognized by the World Health Organization and the European Association for the Study of the Liver as one of five “Innovative Hepatitis Screening Projects” worldwide.
+In 2017, FIRE’s screening work was featured in The Economist Intelligence Unit as an example of best practices for HCV screening initiatives, and FIRE’s Executive Director was also named one of 18 Hepatitis C Change Makers and one of 6 Hepatitis C Change Maker Honorees by The Economist Intelligence Unit.
 Change Makers were recognized as innovators doing exemplary work to inspire and guide their peers on the path to HCV elimination.

 Relationships